NCAS-CMS/um-training/_sources/running.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 While you're waiting for the suite to run, let's log into ARCHER2 and learn how to look at the queues.

-.. tip:: Remember you will need to login to ARCHER2 from your local desktop NOT from PUMA.

 Run the following command: ::

   squeue -u <archer2-user-name>